dssg/mlforpublicpolicylab/README.md

         services* by Rehman, NA, et al. Sci.
 Adv.
 2016.
 [Available Online](https://github.com/dssg/mlforpublicpolicylab/blob/master/Readings/PDF/RehmanDengue.pdf)

-    During the Wednesday session, the we will lead a tutorial on using remote workflow tools for your class project.
+    During the Wednesday session, we will lead a workshop on using remote workflow tools for your class project.

     On Thursday, we’ll delve into some of the details of acquiring data,